njucckevin/SeeClick/readme.md

 - [x] Data for the GUI grounding Pre-training of SeeClick
 - [x] Inference code & model checkpoint
 - [x] Other code and resources
+- [x] Code for pre-training and evaluation on ScreenSpot

 News: SeeClick will appear in [ICLR 2024 Workshop on LLM Agents](https://llmagents.github.io/) as a poster paper.